 Treasure Hunts are essentially an achievement system that rewards the player for completing specific tasks.
 Each task is linked to a square on a grid, and when cleared, the square will disappear, displaying part of a mural underneath.
 When certain squares are cleared, the player may also be rewarded with bonus hearts, a weapon, skill, or idol.
 Some squares also reward the player with feathers; special items that can be used to clear any square without having to complete the assigned task.
 There are three treasure hunt boards, and each one is themed after a different deity.
 The first is Palutena's.
 Viridi's is unlocked roughly halfway through the game, and Hades's is unlocked after the final stage is cleared.

 Each copy of Kid Icarus: Uprising is packaged with six of a series of Augmented Reality cards featuring characters and items from the game.
-When viewed using the 3DS Camera's AR camera function, 3D renditions of the card's subject will appear in 3D space via the camera.
+When viewed using the 3DS Camera's AR camera function, 3D renditions of the card's subject will appear on the screen.
 Cards that face each other can interact, and characters can battle each other.
 The stats of each character are dependent on their card.
 Scanning an AR card for the first time will also unlock the idol associated with that card and also reward the player with bonus hearts.
 Any idol unlocked via an AR card scan will have a camera icon displayed next to its name when viewed in the idol gallery.

 In the weeks leading up to the game's launch, Nintendo released a series of animated shorts based on Kid Icarus produced by a trio of Japanese animation studios; Production IG, Studio 4C, and Shaft, Inc. The shorts were released through the Nintendo Video service on the 3DS.